Infinity Repeating (2013 Demo): Music video

 Daft Punk approached regular collaborator Warren Fu about directing a video to the song.
 They gave him creative freedom and recommended using animation as the duo were officially split and thought it would not be right for them to appear in the video themselves.
 The video for the song premiered on 11 May 2023 at the Centre Pompidou in Paris, France.
-The video was produced from Partizan Studio in association with Daft Life and features work from dozens of animators from Picnic Studios, H5 Studio, and Light Studios.
+The video was produced by Partizan in association with Daft Life and features work from dozens of animators from Picnic Studios, H5 Studio, and Light Studios.

 The music video and the song are both based on an infinity loop.
 After showing a circle slowly develop into an animated walk cycle of a humanoid, the humanoid becomes more advanced, self-destructs, and returns to the starting image of a circle.
 The video contains many references to Daft Punk's previous work.
 Fu called the project "especially dear" to him, saying: “Like a lot of the robots’ music, I wanted to create something simple and hypnotic on the surface, that reveals more upon repeat listens and viewings.”
-A four-part video series on the making of the video was released by Partizan Studio and Daft Life in December 2023.
+A four-part video series on the making of the video was released by Partizan and Daft Life in December 2023.
 The series contains interviews with the animators from the three studios, as well as with director Warren Fu.

 The video won the UK Music Video Award for "Best Animation in a Video" at the 2023 ceremonies.
 The video competed in the music video competition at 2024 SXSW Film & TV Festival.
 At the 28th Annual Webby Awards, the video won the People’s Voice Award for Animation in a General Video.

 Collaborator DJ Falcon in an episode of Memory Tapes specifically praised the thematic choice to end Daft Punk with the song and the imagery of the video.
 He called the duo sampling their favorite artists and ending by working with them a closed loop, stating "there's nothing you can add to this; this is it."